Marriage Licences - By Appointment Only

 1. Completed Marriage Licence Application (Form 3) dated with original signatures (applications with scanned, photocopied or electronic signatures will not be accepted).

-2. 2 pieces of original and valid government issued ID for each person applying from the list of acceptable ID (see "Identification Requirements" above).
+2. 2 pieces of original and valid government issued ID for each person applying from the list of acceptable ID.
+Both applicants do not need to be present at the Marriage Licence Appointment.

 Interpreter

-• If you cannot read or understand English, you must bring someone to interpret for you.
+• If you cannot read or understand English, you must bring someone to interpreter for you.

 • This person must present their own identification.

-You must submit official proof of the divorce when you apply for a Marriage Licence.
+You must provide official proof of the divorce at the Marriage Licence Issuance Appointment.
 This can be the original or a court-certified copy of a:

 All documents will be returned.
 A certified copy of either of the above divorce documents may be obtained from the court office that granted the divorce.